w3c/wai-bcase/acknowledgements.md

 ---
 title: "Acknowledgements for The Business Case for Accessibility"
-permalink: /teach-advocate/business-case/acks/
+permalink: /teach-advocate/business-case/acknowledgements/
 layout: default
 github:
   repository: w3c/wai-bcase
-  path: 'acks.md'
+  path: 'acknowledgements.md'
 ---

-The <a href="https://www.w3.org/WAI/business-case/">Business Case for Accessibility</a> is developed by the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>), with input from others.
+The <a href="{{ "/teach-advocate/business-case/" | relative_url }}">Business Case for Accessibility</a> is developed by the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>), with input from others.

 ## Current Version